 The fact is that you just need to get used to thinking and working at the college level.
 It may seem very difficult at first but with practice, application and good study habits you'll soon find that your grades are improving and your ability to work at the college level is increasing.

 Dealing with a change in grading standards is one of the most common academic challenges college students face.
+Most universities calculate gpa’s on a different scale than what is used in high school.
 If you find that your grades are consistently low, however, it may be a good idea to talk to your professors or academic advisers about where you're falling short and what, specifically, you need to improve.

 One of the best parts of college life is, unlike high school, you'll not have a full day of classes, and your free time is yours to schedule as you see fit.
 This is certainly a bonus and allows you to do work and study at times convenient for you, but it can also present academic difficulties.